palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

 loadocdincumbentofficeholders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Load incumbent candidate data scraped from the CAL-ACCESS website into OCD models.
+A component of the ``loadocdelections`` command.

 Examples
 ````````